Energy Technology Perspectives: Transition to Sustainable Buildings

-Transition to Sustainable Buildings presents detailed scenarios and strategies to 2050, and demonstrates how to reach deep energy and emissions reduction in the buildings sector through a combination of best available technologies and intelligent public policy.
+Transition to Sustainable Buildings presents detailed scenarios and strategies to 2050 and demonstrates how to reach deep energy and emissions reduction in the buildings sector through a combination of best available technologies and intelligent public policy.

 This publication is one of three end-use studies, together with industry and transport, which looks at the role of technologies and policies in transforming the way energy is used.
 It was published in June 2013.

 Tracking Clean Energy Progress 2013

 The Tracking Clean Energy Progress 2013 is the IEA’s input to the Clean Energy Ministerial.
 It examines progress in the development and deployment of key clean energy technologies.
-Each technology and sector is tracked against interim 2020 targets in the IEA 2012 ETP 2 °C scenario, which lays out pathways to a sustainable energy system in 2050.
+Each technology and sector are tracked against interim 2020 targets in the IEA 2012 ETP 2°C scenario, which lays out pathways to a sustainable energy system in 2050.

 This report provides targeted recommendations to policy makers on how to scale up deployment of key clean energy technologies.
 The Clean Energy Ministerial is a global forum to share best practices and promote policies and programs that encourage and facilitate the transition to a global clean energy economy.
 It was published in April 2013.